fboender/lurch/README.md

 constraints, I don't take bug reports or feature requests and probably won't accept your pull requests.**

 This is what it looks like.
 Ugly, but effective.

-![](https://raw.githubusercontent.com/fboender/lurch/master/screenshot.png)

-It also has a tiny embedded console that's not really a console but just a text widget.
+It has a tiny embedded console that's not really a console but just a text widget.
 Specify `output_inline` to send command output to it.
 This keeps the window open.

+![](https://raw.githubusercontent.com/fboender/lurch/master/screenshot.png)

+Fuzzy Filtering:

 ![](https://raw.githubusercontent.com/fboender/lurch/master/screenshot2.png)